-- Perform a daily self-massage (abhyanga).
+- Perform a daily self-massage (abhyanga) with an oil that is appropriate for the imbalance.
 For the same reasons as above, a daily massage with warm oil will do wonders.

 - Create a daily routine.
 Find set times to wake up, eat, and sleep.
 The regularity fights the mobile quality of vata.

 - Practice good sleep hygiene.
 Sleep before 10 p.m. (pitta time), do not watch TV before sleep, and sleep with the lights off.
 At least initially, encourage your client to sleep in as much as needed.
 Consider I Sleep Soundly and Sleep Easy Oil on the head and feet for sound sleep.

 - Meditate and breathe.
 If nothing else, five minutes of Nadi Shodhana will put the adrenals at rest.

 - Teach your client yoga nidra.
 This practice, performed at the kidney adrenal time (around 3–4 p.m.), can have profound effects on rejuvenation.

 - Avoid too much sensory stimulation.
 Have cell phone holiday periods through the day or consider yoga or a walk instead of watching TV.

 Coupling these diet and lifestyle recommendations with herbal support helps to give support internally as well as externally.

 - Ashwagandha.
 Ashwagandha is a beautiful adaptogen, bringing balance to stress just about anywhere in the body.
 It has a particular affinity to the adrenal glands and can help promote sound sleep.